gildean/gildean.github.io/_posts/2013-05-26-Starting-out-with-nodejs-and-raspi.markdown

         }
     });

 In the code above we first require the module and grab a single constructor function `Gpio` from it.
-On the next line we create a new variable called `led` which is the retur value of the constructor function, to which we pass the pin-number and direction as arguments.
+On the next line we create a new variable called `led` which is the return value of the constructor function, to which we pass the pin-number and direction as arguments.

 Then we write a value (1) on the pin asynchronously, and declare a callback function to be called when the write is complete.
 In the callback we check for an error, and if none is found, set a timeout to run in 10 seconds.
 In the anon callback function of the timeout we write a new value (0), but this time synchronously, unexport the led and exit the process.